 - In turn, I will interpret our needs and values, speak out for our interests, and on the board’s behalf hold the organization accountable.

 - I will attend at least 50% of board meetings (four all-board meetings per year) and do my best to attend 50% of committee meetings (or committee conference calls).

 - Each year I will make a $1,500 contribution due on July 1st of every year.
 Unless I have a current endowment ($25,000+) or a planned gift through the Texas A&M Foundation to the Texas A&M College of Veterinary Medicine & Biomedical Sciences.

 - I understand and agree with the above regarding the BIMS Board.
 I will adhere to these points to the best of my ability.

 Total membership goal: 25

-The BIMS Program at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) is the largest degree-granting undergraduate major at Texas A&M University, with a student enrollment of 2,280 for 2015–16.
+The Biomedical Sciences (BIMS) Undergraduate Program at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) is the largest degree-granting undergraduate major at Texas A&M University, with a student enrollment of 2,280 for 2015–16.
 BIMS students make up a large portion of Aggie students accepted by Texas medical (68%), dental (60%), and veterinary (37%) professional schools.
 Currently, 27.4% of BIMS majors are first-generation college students.
-The tenacity of the students and the rigor of the program has prepared them for a variety of career paths.
+The tenacity of the students and the rigor of the program have prepared them for a variety of career paths.
 With the cost of tuition to pursue a medical profession rising to an average of $9,645 per semester (DARS, Fall 2014/Spring 2015), scholarship, internship, and job placement support are crucial to BIMS student success.